Kris Kobach: Trump’s Darth Vader of Voter Suppression

 Back at that picnic in Newton, a rumpled, slightly balding reporter, looking like he wandered off the set of Billy Wilder’s old newsroom movie, The Front Page, approaches Kobach holding a microphone with the logo of a local TV station.
 Like most politicians, Kobach seems rarely to have seen a microphone he doesn’t like, and at first he is more than happy to chat with the reporter.

-The reporter’s name is Greg Palast, who while also not quite a household name, has done extensive investigative reporting for the BBC, and Rolling Stone, among others.
-The Guardian, the “most important investigative reporter of our time – up there with Woodward and Bernstein.”
+The reporter’s name is Greg Palast, who while also not quite a household name, has done extensive investigative reporting for the BBC and Rolling Stone, among others.
+The Guardian calls him the “most important investigative reporter of our time – up there with Woodward and Bernstein.”
 On camera, he’s a bit like a cross between Hunter S. Thompson and Columbo.

 In a Rolling Stone article in August, 2016, as well as in the documentary and book The Best Democracy Money Can Buy, Palast suggested that Trump would defeat Hillary Clinton in the presidential election, in no small measure by “stealing it.”